AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

-The proposal Id (can be checked under Community Treasury tab) is required to create a new motion.
+The proposal Id (can be checked under the Community Treasury tab) is required to create a new motion.
 Selecting an Id will display the proposal name, which also links to the proposal details.
 Community council members should ensure they're proposing and voting on the correct proposal.